 What Is Burning Mouth Syndrome?

-If you're reading this, chances are you have Burning Mouth Syndrome, or I've perked your interest.
+If you're reading this, chances are you have burning mouth syndrome, or I've perked your interest.
 It is a syndrome that has no exact answers.
 In fact, I cannot find any studies on this phenomenon, either.
 But, boy, there are many people seeking answers!

-It feels exactly like you burned your mouth on a hot cup of coffee only the sensation never goes away!
+It feels exactly like you burned your mouth on a hot cup of coffee, only the sensation never goes away!
 It definitely travels around all those areas.
 Rarely do all the areas burn at the same time . . . thank goodness!
-Mostly it's just my tongue; however, other times it may be the roof of my mouth and it will travel to my lips.
-It seems to build in sensation as the day goes on with the nighttime being the worst.
+Mostly it's just my tongue; however, other times it may be the roof of my mouth, and it will travel to my lips.
+It seems to build in sensation as the day goes on, with the nighttime being the worst.

-I have been on many chat rooms around this subject and have seen family doctors and specialists also.
-What I do know is there is no immediate and absolute cure and no one agrees on what causes it.
+I have been in many chat rooms around this subject and have seen family doctors and specialists also.
+What I do know is there is no immediate and absolute cure, and no one agrees on what causes it.
 Confusing, huh?

 It's Not Thrush

 BMS is often confused at first with oral thrush because the symptoms can be similar.
 Thrush can produce a tingling or burning effect on the tongue.
-However, the difference is Thrush will coat the tongue with a white "fungus" that when tried to scrape off can cause bleeding and pain when you try to scrape it off.
+However, the difference is thrush will coat the tongue with a white "fungus" that can cause bleeding and pain when you try to scrape it off.

 Should You See A Doctor and Which One?